CDCgov/prime-reportstream/prime-router/docs/proposals/0008-cdc-ip-space.md

 We are required to implement a firewall system provided by Palo Alto Networks as part of our ATO.
 The Palo Alto firewall exists in an Azure VNET that is peered with the CDC intranet.

-To utilize the Palo Alto firewall, we are required to peer our VNET with Palo Alto firewall VNET, so our egress traffic can filter through the firewall.
-In Azure, [peering VNET requires that the IP space does not overlap](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-faq#can-i-peer-two-vnets-with-matching-or-overlapping-address-ranges).
+To utilize the Palo Alto firewall, we are required to peer our VNET with the Palo Alto firewall VNET, so our egress traffic can filter through the firewall.
+In Azure, [peered VNETs require non-overlapping IP spaces](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-faq#can-i-peer-two-vnets-with-matching-or-overlapping-address-ranges).

 Unfortunately, since our project was originally setup in the CDC DMZ, we have enjoyed full control of our IP space and have chosen to IP our resources under a `10.0.0.0/16` CIDR.
 This is a broad IP space and conflicts with the IP space of both the Palo Alto firewall VNET and the CDC intranet.